 If you’re creating content that is primarily based on English-language sources, then try to keep the entire creation pipeline in English.
 Write your brief and outline in English, write the content in English, and then have it translated into German.
 Conversely, if most of your sources are in German, then stick to German for the outline, briefing, and writing, and then have the article translated into English.

 The art of translation is taking the ideas from one language and rephrasing them in another language naturally — using phrases and idioms and buzzwords that the new audience is used to hearing.
 You can’t expect most writers (or marketing associates!) to do this.
 And they shouldn’t have to.
 You can leave it up to us translators — we’re happy to help.

 The ace up your sleeve for your bilingual content

 Sometimes you might have a really tricky situation that doesn’t let you stick to the “no mixing” rule.
 What if you’ve interviewed your founder or an industry expert in German, but the rest of your sources are in English?
 It can get messy.

 If you’ve ever wished for someone on your team who can take your German source material and use it to write English-language content, I’m your gal.
 As a trained translator and writer, I’m one of the few who really can seamlessly switch between reading German and writing in English.
 I can also communicate with your team in German, which makes things easier on everyone.

 Wordsmith, at your service!

 Do you need copy for your website?
 Content marketing that converts?
-A translation of your German marketing materials?
+A translation or transcreation of your German marketing materials?
 Let’s make it happen!